Understanding Human Factors for Process & Manufacturing Industries

 Course Content1.Introduction of Human Factors 2.Investigation Human Causes of Accidents 3.Factors Influencing Human Error 4.Human Factors Approach to Assessing Human Error 5.Human Reliability Analysis (HRA) 6.Human Factors in Context to Occupational Health and Wellbeing 7.Human and Safety Culture

-Download the Course Brochure: Human Factors Consideration for Process Safety
+Download the Course Brochure: Understanding Human Factors for Process & Manufacturing Industries

 REGISTRATION IS NOW OPENTo register, download the CAPE Professional Short Course Registration Form and email the completed form to email@example.com.